RocheDJ/kCloud/mob/Android/README.md

 ## Description

 This Demonstration application allows the user to log in and view data from industrial installations in real time using an application rather than a web site.

-The project is based on a previous project I did from Mobile Development Assignment II Github [Link](https://github.com/RocheDJ/DataViewLogger/tree/Assignment-II) but with some under the hood changes.
+The project is based on a previous project I did for Mobile Development Assignment II Github [Link](https://github.com/RocheDJ/DataViewLogger/tree/Assignment-II) but with some under the hood changes.

 1) Data retrieved from kCloud API server using Volly.